sam571128/OCaml_CP_Template/README.md

 # OCaml_CP_Template

-The compettiive programming templates for Ocaml
+The competive programming templates for OCaml